iamabhay25/abhay_macropad/FIRMWARE/FIRMWARE.md

 ### OUT (fade-out)

 * Bitmap is cleared using a pixel wipe effect
-* Returns to idle state
+* Returns to idle clock

 ---